-Applicable to flights operated by Air Canada, Air Canada Express and Air Canada Rouge.
+This rule applies to flights operated by Air Canada, Air Canada Express and Air Canada Rouge.

 A. Own oxygen

 Passengers cannot bring their own oxygen onboard, except for dry oxygen D-type cylinders under 22 inches which may be accepted.
 Liquid oxygen is forbidden on all aircraft.